How to Interpret the Architecture

-It's one of the most common dilemmas in personal finance: with extra cash on hand, should you pay down your debts faster or invest for the future?
-The answer isn't always obvious, as it involves a mix of math and psychology.
-This calculator is designed to focus on the math, giving you a clear comparison of how each strategy could play out over a 10-year period.
+It is one of the most common dilemmas in personal finance: with extra cash on hand, should you pay down your debts faster or invest for the future?
+The answer is not always obvious, as it involves a mix of math and psychology.
+This calculator is designed to focus purely on the mathematics, giving you a clear comparison of how each strategy could play out over a 10-year period.

-Strategy 1: The Guaranteed Return of Paying Off Debt
+Strategy 1: The Guaranteed Return of Debt Payoff

 When you pay extra on a loan, you are essentially earning a "return" on that money equal to the loan's interest rate.
 For example, paying off a credit card with a 22% APR is like getting a guaranteed, risk-free 22% return on your money.
 No investment can safely and consistently promise that kind of return.
 This path offers powerful psychological benefits: reduced stress, improved monthly cash flow once the debt is gone, and a stronger financial foundation.